 In order to achieve and maintain this goal, responsibilities are shared among all involved - the institution, the owner, and the users.
-This manual is primarily based on information from the ANSI Z136.1-2007 Safe Use of Lasers standard.
+This manual is based on information from the ANSI Z136.1-2007 Safe Use of Lasers standard.
+Each laser or laser system must meet the safety standards of ANSI Z136.1 or an equivalent level of safety as approved by the UA Laser Safety Officer.
 This standard is recognized by OSHA and is considered the industry norm for laser users.
 This standard uses two key words that we will include - shall and should.
 According to the standard and this manual, the word 'shall' is to be understood as mandatory and the word 'should' is to be understood as advisory.
 Additional requirements can be imposed by UA in addition to any requirements addressed by the referenced ANSI standard.
 Anyone operating a Class 3B or Class 4 laser or laser system should have or have access to a copy of this standard.
 A copy of the most current version of the standard is maintained at EHS.

 The Office of Environmental Health and Safety is responsible for the management of the Laser Safety Program at The University of Alabama.
 The Director of the Office of Environmental Health and Safety shall designate an individual to act as the Laser Safety Officer on behalf of The University of Alabama.
-This individual has the authority and responsibility to monitor and enforce the control and laser hazards and to effect the knowledgeable evaluation and control of laser hazards.
+The Laser Safety Officer shall report to the RSO who in turn works with Radiation Control Advisory Committee.
+(RCAC) The RCAC provides oversight and serves in an advisory role to in ionizing radiation issues on campus as well as lasers.
+State regulations are provided by the Bureau of Health.
 This Laser Safety Program shall cover all areas and personnel where lasers of any type or classification are used, operated, or stored.
 The requirements for each area (control measures, signage, training, etc.) vary depending on the laser classification and usage.

-Laser pointers are not exempt from all regulations, but they are subject to separate requirements which are given in a section of this manual.
+Laser pointers are not exempt from all regulations, but they are subject to separate requirements, which are given in a section of this manual.